quasilyte/goism/docs/translation_spec.md

 implementation limitations that affect either **Go spec confirmity** or **Emacs Lisp experience**.

+If something breaks compatibility with Go and is not described here, it is a bug.
+That incompatibility should be fixed or at least appended to this document.
+There is also `unimplemented.md` which supplements `translation_spec.md`.

 ## Abbreviations and conventions

 `Go`->`Emacs Lisp` translated code is called `GE` inside